D2-mods/Better-IWD-Pregen/d2-script/readme.txt

 8. All classes get full HP bonuses from Constitution (classic and EEs)
 9. Reduce delay for Sneak Attacks + uncap Crippling Strike (EEs)
 10. Salamander auras hit only enemies of the caster (IWDEE)
+11. Misc spell tweaks (classic and EEs):
+	- Damage party friendly (relative to caster)
+	- Hit stun on damage (1 second)
+	- No mage school restrictions
-11. Allow Minsc to use his Berserk ability at will (BG games)
+12. Allow Minsc to use his Berserk ability at will (BG games)
-12. Patch visuals for shortbows (IWDEE) or scimitars (IWD-in-BG2)
+13. Patch visuals for shortbows (IWDEE) or scimitars (IWD-in-BG2)
-13. Remove alignment restrictions for classes (classic and EEs)
+14. Remove alignment restrictions for classes (classic and EEs)
-14. Prevent paladins and rangers falling at low rep (EEs)
+15. Prevent paladins and rangers falling at low rep (EEs)

 --

 Additional info:
 - All components can be installed independently and in any order, except for auto-assigning the script.
-- Script components should be installed after AI mods (ex.
-SCS or atweaks).
+- All components should be safe to install at end-or-order.
+If another mod says to install last, you can try it both ways.
+- If using tweaks from other mods that do similar things, whichever is installed last will usually be used.
-- All tweaks have at least 2 subcomponents.
-Some have 3-6 options.
+- All tweaks have at least 2 subcomponents. i.e. if you say to "install all components", it won't automatically install any tweaks.

 ==================================================